Note: Data updated to reflect 2019 statistics.

 Family and loved ones have to encourage and support the entrepreneur.
 Parents need to remember their original roots of risk taking and this culture should be imparted.
 Fellow friends should allow a listening ear to the entrepreneur and give feedback as consumers to help improve the product.
 Angel capital can also be contributed to the founder, without overpowering debt obligations.

 On the ecosystem front, previous generations of Singapore entrepreneurs should join the pay-it-forward movement, providing angel capital, mentorship, and even be the first clients to try their products.
 They should be champions and also encouragers to help instill confidence for new entrepreneurs to gain the inflection point to success.
-Angels Gate Advisory is leading that charge to support more Singaporean startups with advisory, mentorship, and grants.
+TRIVE Advisory is leading that charge to support more Singaporean startups with advisory, mentorship, and grants.

 Maintaining the relevance